frostt-tensor/tensor_parser/README.md

 ## Tensor Files
 Two types of files are created:
   * Sparse tensor (`.tns`): the actual tensor data.
 Each line is a list of indices and a value.
-For example, `1 1 1 1.38` would be one-non-zero in a third-order tensor.
+For example, `1 1 1 1.38` would be one non-zero in a third-order tensor.
   * Mode mappings (`.map`): map the tensor indices to the original values in the source data.
 Line `i` is the source data that was mapped to index `i`